srophe/wright-catalogue/README.md

-# wright-catalogue
+# A Digital Catalogue of Syriac Manuscripts in the British Library: A Linked Data Encoding of the Catalogue of William Wright

+Welcome to the project repository for **A Digital Catalogue of Syriac Manuscripts in the British Library: A Linked Data Encoding of the Catalogue of William Wright**.

-This repository stores the project files for the Fall 2019 phase of the encoding of William Wright's Catalogue of Syriac Manuscripts in the British Museum acquired since the year 1838 (London: Gilbert and Rivington, 1870-1872).
-There are digitized files containing the contents of Wright's catalogue under the directory "Wright Word Documents".
+This repository contains a data pipeline for creating TEI XML manuscript records of entries in William Wright's _Catalogue of Syriac Manuscripts in the British Museum acquired since the year 1838_ (London: Gilbert and Rivington, 1870-1872).
+For more information, see our [Wiki](https://github.com/srophe/wright-catalogue/wiki).

-However, the majority of this repository consists of an oXygen XML Project file and associated paramater data.
-This data includes the TEI-derived Syriaca schema as well as a CSS file used to style oXygen's Author mode.
-The 'data' directory contains the encoded entries of Wright's catalogue themselves.

-Note: wright.xpr This is an oxygen project file and should be opened the first time editors begin to work in Oxygen.